 What’s more, common menopause symptoms like stressed, dry, itchy and uncomfortable skin are soothed by the soft, smooth natural fibres of silk that reduce irritation and help you relax.

-MayfairSilk’s range of bed linen and lifestyle accessories are designed in London, carefully crafted from Mulberry Silk and hand-cut for that perfect finish.
+Mayfairsilk’s range of silk bed sheets and beauty accessories are designed in London, carefully crafted from Mulberry Silk and hand-cut for that perfect finish.
 The range is made with a higher momme rating of 22 momme and 25 momme, translating into more silk per square inch, luxurious to the touch and durable for daily use.
-Pillowcases start from £59 and come in a variety of colours and bold printed silk.
+Pillowcases start from £69 and come in a variety of colours and bold silk prints.